Travis LeRoy: Bass & Vocals

 Kevin Larkin: Guitars

 Hercules Castro: Guitars

 Tom Giere: Drums

 During the years I was not in a band, my musical taste began to change.
 I was becoming less interested in writing the most complicated bass line possible and more interested in writing good songs.
 Since it is somewhat limiting to write songs on the bass, I decided to learn a more melodic instrument.
 I chose to teach myself the guitar.
 Being a bass player helped some, but I still really sucked at first.
 Slowly but surely, however, I became proficient enough to get my song ideas across.

 When I formed Trip Romeo, my goal was to form a band that played well written, commercial (but heavy) hard rock music.
 I was basically striving for a sound somewhere between Skid Row and Metallica.
 I also wanted to make sure everyone in the band looked the part.
-This was back in the days where band image was very important, at least for the style of music we were doing.

 The first guy I got in the band was a drummer named Tom Giere.
 I had originally met him in the Salem Spade days.
 He was a real good drummer who also came from a technical metal background.
 We seemed to be on the same basic page musically.

 The next guy I got for the band was a guitar player named Kevin Larkin.
 He came from a very commercial rock background.
 He was an excellent guitar player with a truly natural talent for the guitar.

 We looked for what seemed like forever to find a suitable second guitarist.
 Finally, I got a call from this seventeen-year-old kid named Hercules who wanted to audition.
 We were getting desperate so we set up an audition.
 It took me about 15 seconds of hearing him play before I invited him to join the band.
 He was excellent.